microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 - Monitor your Azure Arc-enabled servers using Azure Monitor
 - Configure your Azure Arc-enabled servers using Azure Automanage machine configuration
 - Monitor changes to your Azure Arc-enabled servers using Change tracking and inventory
-- Keep your Azure Arc-enabled servers patched using Update Management Center
+- Keep your Azure Arc-enabled servers patched using Azure Update Manager
 - Sentinel (TBD)
 - Run automation runbooks on your Azure Arc-enabled servers using Hybrid runbook workers
 - SSH into your Azure Arc-enabled servers using SSH access